Viewer Warning: Graphic Content

 The main animation combined data from medical reports and photos we received from the plaintiff.
 Backed with a solid foundation, these visuals helped portray the entirety of the plaintiff’s medical journey.
 The jury was able to process the complicated facts of the case and evaluate damages and their causal actions.
 Our team also delivered various 3D animated stills which were used in various litigation presentations during the entire case.

 The medical legal graphics provided by the Courtroom Animation team highlighted and supported the core arguments of the plaintiff attorney.
-The final settlement amount was confidential but significant.
+The final settlement amount was $8 million.

 Courtroom Animation’s team of visual strategists, designers and animators can support your digital presentation for any case involving personal injury, medical malpractice, birth trauma, and more.